Denniston Plateau: Geology

 The main rock on the surface of the plateau is sandstone, which has eroded into coarse and acidic silica sand.
 It is sometimes referred to as the "Buller Coal Plateau", because beneath the sandstone are rich seams of high-quality bituminous coal, laid down in swamps 45 million years ago.
 Partly-decayed plant material was compressed into peat 42–45 million years ago, then covered over by encroaching ocean and rock, and compressed once again under the ocean into coal 37 million years ago.
 The plateau was raised to its current altitude within the last 2 million years as part of the rapidly-rising Southern Alps.

 The soil on the plateau is thin at best, often infertile and low in organic matter, poorly drained, and acidic; miners in Denniston had to bring all the soil required to create their flower gardens and bowling green up the Denniston Incline.
+Yet, it supports a diverse ecology.
 The impermeable layer of sandstone means the ground is frequently waterlogged and there are large expanses of bare, eroded rock with no soil at all.
+The waterlogged ground and physical isolation of the Plateau has led to an ecological system uniquely associated with the local geology.